 Or finally, you could choose the conservatory, a really lovely light area with a 200 year old vine climbing along the inside of the roof, and even produces grapes, although I don’t think enough to make their own wine (!).
 This is also where you can have breakfast.

 The conservatory looks out onto the terrace which has numerous tables and 2 Pavilions.
 These Pavilions are a new and clever concept and are fantastic for group meals.
-Both The Lifeboat Inn and its’ sister pub, The Chequers Inn, have these Pavilions.
-You can see what they look like from the outside on The Chequers review page here.

 They are round pods with very comfy seating and can seat up to 14 in one pod and 10 in another pod.
 If the weather isn’t very nice, the sides can be put down and the heater can be turned on, making it all very cosy.
 It even has Bluetooth speakers if you can’t live without your music!
 These are excellent ways to entertain for a private lunch or dinner.
 Due to Covid, these aren't being used at the moment.